 - Digestive system: triggers stomach pains, diarrhea (or constipation in some people)

 - Obesity: increases appetite, which can lead to weight gain over time.
 Being overweight or obese increases the risk of diabetes and cardiovascular disease

 - Immune system: weakens the immune system making you more vulnerable to colds or other infections

 - Nervous system: may trigger anxiety, depression, or insomnia and cause you to lose interest in physical activity.
 Memory and decision-making can also be affected

 - Fatigue: poor energy levels

 - Cardiovascular system: increases blood pressure and heart rate.
 It also raises blood glucose levels.
-All of which are risk factors for heart disease, atherosclerosis, stroke, obesity and diabetes
+All of these are risk factors for heart disease, atherosclerosis, stroke, obesity, and diabetes

 - Pregnancy:may increase the risk of a woman delivering pre-term